Permanent Establishment (PE)

 Therefore, it's theoretically possible for a dependent agent to establish a PE even during a workation lasting as little as one day.

-- Corporate tax of 20% to 35% on attributable profit
+- Income tax obligations ranging from 20% to 35% on attributable profits

 To assess and mitigate the risk of creating a Permanent establishment, employers should consider the following information about the employee and their trip:

-- Reason of stay (eg, privately initiated workation or a business trip)
+- Reason of stay (eg, privately initiated work from anywhere trip or a business trip)

 - Duration of the trip